Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 The situation, or relative location, is an essential component of location.
 This core geographical concept refers to the position of places in relation to other places.
 Accessibility is relative because the situation of places changes over time, namely if there are fluctuations in trade and economic development.
-For example, ports in the Mediterranean used to be at the core of the western world during the Greek and Roman eras, and Genoa and Venice prospered during the Middle Ages.
+For example, ports in the Mediterranean used to be at the core of the Western world during the Greek and Roman eras, and Genoa and Venice prospered during the Middle Ages.
 The emergence of the Americas, particularly the United States, as an economic power focused on Atlantic ports and the Mediterranean became more marginal.
 The opening of the Suez Canal in the 19th century refocused the relative location of the Mediterranean again with increased interactions with Asia.
 In the second half of the 20th century, the growth of the transpacific trade brought a new impetus to the Panama Canal.
 More recently, the growth of China has refocused trade flows in Central Asia.
 Each commercial shift is linked to new transportation networks, connectivity, and terminal investments.

 Although the term “terminal” implies a final destination, terminals are typically intermediate locations in the global flows of passengers and freight because they are transfer points.
 In order to carry out the transfer and bundling of passengers and freight, specific equipment and infrastructures are required.
 Differences in the nature, composition, and timing of transfer activities give rise to significant differentiation in the form and function between terminals.
 A primary distinction is between passenger and freight transfers because specific equipment and infrastructures are required to carry out the transfer and bundling of each type.
-Passenger and freight terminals are referred to as substantially different entities and often have other locational attributes.
+Passenger and freight terminals are substantially different entities and often have other locational attributes.

 Spatial relationships between terminals are a vital competitive element, particularly for ports and rail terminals.
 Landlocked countries do not have direct access to port terminals, and at least one intermediary country must be transited through a corridor.
 Still, the landlocked status can be relative and linked with the lack of transport infrastructure or services, inciting national trade to transit through a third country.
-For instance, a large share of the cargo generated by the northern part of France transits through the port of Antwerp instead of the port of Le Havre.
+For instance, a large share of the cargo generated by the northern part of France transits through the port of Antwerp instead of Le Havre.

 Several concepts exploring the locational features of transport terminals have been developed.
 One of particular interest concerns the function of centrality and intermediacy.